Samuel-Msqt/Samuel-Msqt.github.io/cv/README.md

 ---

 ## Status
-Starting a PhD in astrophysics at LPSC in fall 2025.
+PhD student in astrophysics at LPSC since fall 2025.
-Will be supervising 60h of physics class at the University during my first year of PhD.
+Also supervising 60h of physics class at the University during my first year of PhD.

 ## Education
 * [Astrophysics & Data Science Master 2]{:.heading.flip-title} --- University of Strasbourg - Stasbourg, France - 2024/2025